 *18- and 19-year-old drivers on their parent’s policy.

 In addition to education-related discounts, teen drivers can take advantage of other discounts to help lower the cost of insurance.
 Depending on your insurance carrier, you may be eligible for the following:

-- Safe driving discount: Insurance carriers may offer safe driving discounts for policyholders who have a clean driving history, meaning no accidents or traffic violations, for the past three to five years.
+- Safe driving discount: Insurance carriers may offer safe driving discounts for policyholders with clean driving records, meaning no accidents or traffic violations in the past three to five years.
 If you’re a good driver, you may qualify for this discount.

-- Driver’s education discount: Policyholders who complete a qualifying driver training course may be eligible for a driver’s education discount from some companies.
+- Driver’s education discount: Policyholders who complete a qualifying driver training course may be eligible for some companies’ driver’s education discount.

 You may be wondering how to get these car insurance discounts.
 Always refer to your insurance carrier’s list of available discounts to understand eligibility requirements.
-If you are unsure what discounts are offered by your carrier or what discounts you qualify for, you may want to call your agent or your insurance company’s customer service department to confirm.
+If you are unsure what discounts your carrier offers or what discounts you qualify for, you may want to call your agent or your insurance company’s customer service department to confirm.

 Frequently asked questions

 What is the best car insurance company for teen drivers?

 The best car insurance company largely depends on your specific needs.
 When selecting the best cheap car insurance for teens, you might want to consider what coverage options are available, the average cost for coverage and what discounts are offered.
 It may also be cheaper to keep a teen driver on their parents’ policy until they have moved out of the household.

 What factors affect the price of car insurance?